Frequently Asked Questions

 What Is Productive Conflict?

-Key Principles of Productive Conflict:
+What are the Key Principles of Productive Conflict?

 • Conflict is data: Every conflict signals friction in relationships, systems, or power structures.
 Rather than reacting defensively, skilled leaders treat it as a valuable asset.